 We generally use Filmbank who have prices starting at around £150, or 40% of your box office takings.
 We can sort this bit for you.
 No worries.

-For our 5m x 4m inflatable screen (image size 3.5m x 2.5m), we recommend a minimum space of 8m x 8m in which we can install our screen, projector and PA system , and in addition allow around 4m between the screen and the front row of your audience, so that your guests don’t have to sit too close.
+For our 4m wide x 3m high ‘Small Event Screen’ (image size 3.5m x 2m), we recommend a minimum space of 8m x 8m in which we can install our screen, projector and PA system, and in addition allow around 4m between the screen and the front row of your audience, so that your guests don’t have to sit too close.
 We also need an unrestricted height of 4m (we don’t want to be touching power cables as the screen is elevated).

-For our bigger 8m x 6.5m screen (image size 6m x 3.5m), we need space of 12m x 12m, and in addition allow around 6m between the screen and the front row of your audience.
-We’ll also need an unrestricted 6.5m for height too.
+For our bigger 8m wide x 8m high ‘Large Event Screen’ (image size 6m x 3.5m), we need space of 12m x 12m, and in addition allow around 6m between the screen and the front row of your audience.
+We’ll also need an unrestricted 9m for height too.
 He’s quite a big chap.

-Yes, we need a 50% deposit at the time of booking and then the final 50% on the day of the event prior to the screening beginning.
+Yes, we need a 50% deposit at the time of booking and then the final 50% seven days before the event date.
 We’ll send you a booking agreement to sign once we’ve agreed a date and price, and the booking won’t be confirmed until we have your signed agreement.
 It’s worth confirming the date you want as soon as you can, as we get booked up (particularly during the busy summer months) and we’d really rather not disappoint you!

 Yes we have full public liability insurance and a 100% safety record.
 We come from an events background and although most people yawn at health and safety stuff we lap it up and make sure all is in order, to give you (and us) a worry-free experience – every time.

 Oh yes, all day long!
-Certain films feel like they were made to be screened outdoors and under the stars (Dirty Dancing, Jurassic Park, Stand By Me, Grease, Back to the Future, Mamma Mia, Star Wars, Life Of Pi, The Sound of Music, Raiders of the Lost Ark, Ferris Bueller’s Day Off – we could go on!), and we’re happy to chat you through the most popular.
+Certain films feel like they were made to be screened outdoors and under the stars (Dirty Dancing, The Greatest Showman, The Goonies, Grease, Back to the Future, Mamma Mia, Raiders of the Lost Ark, The Lost Boys, Ferris Bueller’s Day Off – we could go on!), and we’re happy to chat you through the most popular.

-Other films are crying out to be screened in a location/venue appropriate to the subject/genre (Jaws on a beach, by a lake or swimming pool, Harry Potter in a Cathedral where it was filmed (yes, we did), The Blair Witch Project in the depths of a forest (shivers every time!), Guardians of the Galaxy at an Observatory, Night at the Museum in a (well, you get the picture).
+Other films are crying out to be screened in a location/venue appropriate to the subject/genre (Jaws on a beach, by a lake or swimming pool, Harry Potter in a Cathedral where it was filmed (yes, we did), Top Gun on an airfield or in a hangar, The Blair Witch Project in the depths of a forest (shivers every time!), Guardians of the Galaxy at an Observatory, Night at the Museum in a (well, you get the picture).
 With a little imagination you can take your screening to the next level, and we’ll be happy to stimulate your ideas…

 Our screens are part of the Cinebox Pro range from the US, and are among the best in the industry, offering easy installation (they inflate), a clean and bright white screen, and are strong enough to handle moderate wind speeds (up to 20mph wind rating).
 We will need to weigh them down onsite, so our quotes are based on pegging them into grass or soft ground.
 If you don’t want this on your lawn or venue, we can use weights instead, which we can provide at an additional cost.